diegoorellanaga/Scripts-1/README.md

 Once we get the filtered information we proceed to send it by email to a given destination.
 We used a cron job to execute this script periodically.

-You need to set the credential of the server and the email addresses inside the script, and the paths to the filter files and the filtered information, as parameters.
+You need to set the credential of the server and the email addresses inside the script.
+The paths to the filter files and the filtered information are given as parameters.

 Then in the crontab, you need to set your script in a way that you may register the exceptions and logs (all the prints commands).

 Below we can find a example that tells us how to execute this script:

-          test.py -i <pathtofolder> -m <pathtofolder> -v <pathtofolder> -d <full_destinofinal>
           python unmanage.py -i /root/unmanaged_filtro -m /root/unmanaged_filtro -v /root/unmanaged_filtro -d /root/unmanaged"